clarmso/clarmso.github.io/_posts/2025/2025-09-15-software-laptop.md

 ## iOS Development: Xcode, command line tools and simulators

 [Xcode](https://developer.apple.com/xcode/) is the official iOS development tool.
-I use iOS command line tools such as `xcodebuild` and `xcrun` daily, both locally and in CI/CD.
+I use iOS command line tools like `xcodebuild` and `xcrun` daily, both locally and in CI/CD.

 Most end-to-end testing happens on iOS simulators.
-I keep a physical iPad just in case of issues that don't show up in simulators.
+I keep a physical iPad for bugs that don't show up in simulators.
 (Pro tip: iPads make great external monitors.)

 ## IDE: VS Code

-[VS Code](https://code.visualstudio.com/) is my go-to for Python, bash, YAML, JSON and other languages and formats.
-The IDE starts quickly and supports many languages out of the box.
+[VS Code](https://code.visualstudio.com/) is my go-to for Python, bash, YAML, JSON and other languages.
+It starts quickly and supports many languages out of the box.

 I'm also a Vi user. ;-)

-## AI: ChatGPT and Github Co-pilot
+## AI: ChatGPT and GitHub Copilot

 [ChatGPT](https://chatgpt.com/) helps with research, organizing information, and brainstorming.
-I always prompt with as much context as possible and ask it to be critical rather than just agreeable.
+I always provide detailed context and ask it to be critical rather than just agreeable.

-[GitHub Copilot](https://github.com/features/copilot) helps me, given the source file, to research on language syntax and brainstorm ideas to debug the code.
-An advantage of this tool is that it provides access to multiple AI vendors (Claude, Gemini, ChatGPT) in one place.
+[GitHub Copilot](https://github.com/features/copilot) gives AI context about my code and helps with syntax research and debugging.
+It also provides access to multiple AI vendors (Claude, Gemini, ChatGPT) in one place.

 ## Package Management: pyenv, venv, nvm

 Different projects need different compiler versions and dependencies that may conflict.
-A quick way to switch between different compiler versions and a set of dependencies is highly desirable.
+Quick switching between environments is essential.

-For Python: `pyenv` switches between Python versions, and each project gets its own virtual environment `venv`.
+For Python: `pyenv` switches between Python versions, and each project gets its own `venv`.

 For Node: `nvm` manages all Node installations.